Anifrolumab-fnia (Saphnelo)

 How does anifrolumab work?

 Anifrolumab-fnia is a type I interferon (IFN) receptor antagonist, immunoglobulin G1 kappa (IgG1κ) monoclonal antibody.
-Antibodies are proteins that stick to other proteins called antigens.
+Antibodies are proteins that stick to other substances called antigens.
 Each antibody attaches to a specific antigen.
 Once attached, the antibody destroys the antigen.1-3

 It binds to the type 1 IFN interferon receptor, blocking its activity.
 This reduces the inflammation and immune system overreaction of lupus.
 Type 1 IFN levels are high in 6 to 8 out of 10 people with lupus.1